 While the domain name information itself is public, the transactions performed by the hosts are not.
 Unfortunately, the DNS does not inherently employ any mechanisms to provide confidentiality for these transactions, and the corresponding information can therefore easily be logged by the operators of DNS resolvers and name servers, as well as be eavesdropped by others.

-RFC7858 (opens new window) specifies how to communicate with a recursive resolver over a TLS-secured connection.
-However, it also has the potential for improving the privacy properties of transactions between recursive resolvers and authoritative nameservers (see e.g. DNS over TLS: Encrypting DNS end-to-end (opens new window)).
+RFC7858 (opens in a new tab) specifies how to communicate with a recursive resolver over a TLS-secured connection.
+However, it also has the potential for improving the privacy properties of transactions between recursive resolvers and authoritative nameservers (see e.g. DNS over TLS: Encrypting DNS end-to-end (opens in a new tab)).

 The service employs a separate port number, TCP port 853, rather than the existing DNS service port (53).
-The recursive resolvers may be authenticated by means of a Subject Public Key Info (SPKI) Fingerprint (please see Section 3.2 and Section 4 of RFC7858 (opens new window) for details).
+The recursive resolvers may be authenticated by means of a Subject Public Key Info (SPKI) Fingerprint (please see Section 3.2 and Section 4 of RFC7858 (opens in a new tab) for details).

 One possible benefit from a user standpoint is that since DNS queries can be intermingled with normal web traffic, DoH might prove more difficult to block than DoD and DoT – or at the very least would require blocking the IP addresses of well-known DoH servers, rather than simply the corresponding DoH service port.